Oliver Bjorkstrand: Columbus Blue Jackets

 Prior to the start of the 2021–22 season, Bjorkstrand was named an alternate captain for the team alongside Werenski and Gustav Nyquist.
 On 25 October, Bjorkstrand recorded his 100th assist to tie Jakub Voráček for 18th in franchise history at the century mark.
 His scoring prowess continued and by 7 November he ranked third in franchise history for most points through 10 games.
 He had accumulated five goals and eight assists to help the team tie their franchise record for the best start in history.
 Later in December, Bjorkstrand joined Zach Werenski as the second Blue Jacket player to reach 200 points in the 2021–22 season.
 However, shortly after reaching this milestone he was entered into the NHL's COVID protocol.

 Seattle Kraken

-On 22 July 2022, Bjorkstrand was traded to the Seattle Kraken in exchange for third-round and fourth-round picks in the 2023 NHL Entry Draft.
-Following the draft, Bjorkstrand was placed on the teams' first powerplay unit during their preseason games against the Edmonton Oilers.